maximebf/events/README.md

 `notify()` returns a boolean indicating if the event has been processed by one or more listeners.

-If you want to ensure that your event is delivered to at leadt one listener, you can use `notifyUntil($event, $callback=null)`.
+If you want to ensure that your event is delivered to at least one listener, you can use `notifyUntil($event, $callback=null)`.
 This method will try to deliver the event and if that fails, will try with any listeners added in the future. `$callback` will be called once the event has been processed.